new drama Lion

 "The film is very life-affirming," she concluded.
 "It's about the goodness in people, ultimately, and I think that's a beautiful message right now, emphasizing the way we're all inherently good."

-As Lion gears up for awards season, Kidman has been hitting red carpets a lot recently, often joined by her own squad of besties including Naomi Watts, Laura Dern, and Reese Witherspoon.
+, often joined by her own squad of besties including Naomi Watts, Laura Dern, and Reese Witherspoon.

 "There's just a group of us now that are very supportive," Kidman said.
 "We've worked together, we've shared a lot, we're at a certain age."